sotalya/tucuxi-gui/README.rst

 Contributing
 ------------

-Until now, the development has been managed and done by the REDS institute, at HEIG-VD.
+Until now, the development has been managed and done by the REDS institute, at HEIG-VD, in close collaboration with CHUV.
 As a now Open Source project, we are now happy to welcome contributors.

 Authors and acknowledgment